lf-edge/ekuiper/docs/en_US/extension/native/develop/source.md

 ## Developing

+There are two kinds of sources.
+One is the normal source also named scan source, the other is the lookup source.
+A normal source can be used as a stream or scan table; A lookup source can be used as a lookup table.
+Users can develop one kind or both in a source plugin.

 ### Develop a source

 To develop a source for eKuiper is to implement [api.Source](https://github.com/lf-edge/ekuiper/blob/master/pkg/api/stream.go) interface and export it as a golang plugin.